patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataProcessorsXPathProcessorDTO.md

 ### NewAuthorizeEditorDataProcessorsXPathProcessorDTO

-`func NewAuthorizeEditorDataProcessorsXPathProcessorDTO(expression string, valueType AuthorizeEditorDataValueTypeDTO, ) *AuthorizeEditorDataProcessorsXPathProcessorDTO`
+`func NewAuthorizeEditorDataProcessorsXPathProcessorDTO(name string, type_ EnumAuthorizeEditorDataProcessorDTOType, expression string, valueType AuthorizeEditorDataValueTypeDTO, ) *AuthorizeEditorDataProcessorsXPathProcessorDTO`

 NewAuthorizeEditorDataProcessorsXPathProcessorDTO instantiates a new AuthorizeEditorDataProcessorsXPathProcessorDTO object This constructor will assign default values to properties that have it defined,